 Head for Tidal River but stop on the way at either Squeaky Beach or both Whiskey Bay and Picnic Bay.
 Continue into Tidal River and make sure that you check-in at the Visitors Centre and pick your campsite for the night.

-Head on a short walk from the campground to Pillar Point to watch the sunset.
+Head on a short walk from the campground to Pillar Point or Norman Point to watch the sunset.

 Day 2